How to protect your company in the event of a crisis

 When facing a situation with potential warning signs, the crisis team has more time to adapt the plan in the crisis manual to the situation.
 Quick response is crucial to control the narrative of events and be the first to provide information internally and then externally about the chronology of events, the status of any potential victims, and the consequences.

-Failure to communicate quickly and accurately can result in negative information about the company being disseminated by unauthorized sources and distorted through social media and digitalization, making the effects of misinformation difficult to manage.
+Failure to communicate quickly and accurately can result in negative information about the company being disseminated by unauthorised sources and distorted through social media and digitalisation, making the effects of misinformation difficult to manage.

 Once again, we highlight that an effective communication plan is the most powerful tool to manage any crisis situation.